offmywave011/masterconcrete/Using-ScanbotCameraView.md

                 public void run() {
                     cameraView.continuousFocus();
                 }
-            }, 300);
+            }, 700);
         }
     });

-Continuous focus mode will be automatically disabled after `autoFocus` method call, autoFocus tap on `ScanbotCameraView` or after `takePicture` event.
-In this cases you have to call `continuousFocus()` method again.
+**Please note:** The Continuous Focus Mode will be automatically disabled
+- after the `autoFocus` method call,
+- after a tap on the `ScanbotCameraView` to perform the autoFocus,
+- or after the `takePicture` event.
+In these cases you have to call the `continuousFocus()` method again to re-enable the Continuous Focus Mode.

+Example for the `takePicture` event, handling in the `onPictureTaken(..)` method:

     @Override
     public void onPictureTaken(byte[] image, int imageOrientation) {